confluentinc/ksql/ksqldb-docker/README.md

     ```
     > docker image ls | grep local.build
     ```
     You should see the new image listed.
+For example:

+    ```
+    placeholder/confluentinc/ksqldb-docker       local.build   94210cd14384   About an hour ago   716MB
+    ```